User User name Password

 Actually 31 percent is very sharp.
 Up until a few months ago, the industry saw growth since early 2006, now we see the biggest drop in almost 9 years.
 The problem here is now the drop is getting "progressively" worse, and for an industry that seemed to weather the start of the recession very well.
 Analysts aren't always right obviously, but usually you'll find a few who get it right.
 This time however, the "gloomy" predictions, were a 20% drop overall, and it ended up far worse, here we're talking about analysts considered gloomy to miss the mark by $170 million in a month ($1.7 billion figure last year).

-This message has been edited since posting.
-Last time this message was edited on 17 July 2009 10:05
+This message has been edited since its posting.
+Latest edit was made on 17 Jul 2009 @ 10:05

 I think a key part of this may be the Wii/wii fit last year they were the must have thing and everyone's dad was buying them.
 Since then everyone owns them and are bored of the crappy games on them.